 Honestly, it's hard to imagine the last ten years of NASCAR without Brad Keselowski.
-One of the most popular and talked-about drivers comes from Rochester Hill, MI, and was born on February 12, 1984.
+One of the most popular and talked-about drivers comes from Rochester Hill, Michigan, and was born on February 12, 1984.
 As he grew up in a racing family, continuing his family tradition has always been a certainty for him.
 His father Bob Keselowski was a former truck series racer, as well as his uncle Ron, who drove in the Winston Cup.

 Brad started his career in his father's team